“Wait – isn’t your profit simply the rate you charge companies minus the employee’s pay rate?”

 There are many misconceptions about how staffing agencies make their money and what goes into a bill rate – but this one is probably the most common.
 To be clear, what goes into a bill rate is not a secret (really!) but it’s not winning any awards for simplicity either.

-In fact, much of the confusion around bill rates has to do with the somewhat complex, often overlooked, and emphatically dry topic of calculating the real cost of labor (just try bringing it up to anyone outside of HR and see what happens).
+In fact, much of the confusion about bill rates has to do with the somewhat complex, often overlooked, and emphatically dry topic of calculating the real cost of labor (just try bringing it up to anyone outside of HR and see what happens).

 Beyond Salary: Calculating the Actual Cost of Labor